release-engineering/pom-manipulation-ext/guide/misc.md

 PME will by default **only** scan those profiles that are active in the project.
 To disable this set `scanActiveProfiles` to false to scan all profiles.

+Note: This is **only** for blocks such as dependencies/plugins within profiles - currently PME does **NOT** support module blocks within profiles and instead will read all available POMs

 Note: This will only detect those profiles explicitly activated via -P ; property activation will not be correctly detected.

 <table bgcolor="#ffff00">